cbig/zig4-compilation-scripts/README.md

 ### 8. Run the tutorial runs

-You can run [5 basic tutorial variants](https://github.com/cbig/zonation-tutorial/tree/master/basic) defined in the configuration file `tutorial_runs.yaml` by using zrunner:
+You can run [5 basic tutorial variants](https://github.com/cbig/zonation-tutorial/tree/master/basic) defined in the configuration file `tutorial_runs.yaml` by using `zrunner` utility in ztools:

 ```
 zrunner -l tutorial_runs.yaml